Get Tech Tips

 Condenser Coil Cleaning Step by Step

-This photo above is of a real condenser coil we cleaned just the other day.
-The outer fins looked OK but dirt and lint was packed deep inside.
+The photo above is of a real condenser coil we cleaned.
+The outer fins looked OK, but dirt and lint were packed deep inside.
 We also had sky-high head pressure and condensing temperature; those are telltale signs of an impacted condenser.

-This illustrates that sometimes a coil can look OK at first glance but may still need to be cleaned.
-A close inspection and high head / condensing temperature can be good indicators of a dirty coil.
+That situation illustrates that a coil can sometimes look OK at first glance but may still need to be cleaned.
+A close inspection and high head pressure and condensing temperature can be good indicators of a dirty coil.

-In general, never use higher pressure than needed that can damage fins and tubing, try to force soil out of the coil rather than in and don't use stiff brushes that can damage the fins.
+In general, never use higher pressure than needed, as that can damage fins and tubing.
+Try to force soil out of the coil rather than in, and don't use stiff brushes that can damage the fins.

-Choose cleaners carefully to ensure they meet the requirements of the manufacturer and that they won't hurt you or the coil.
-We use viper cleaner from Refrigeration Technologies for most coil cleaning jobs.
+Choose cleaners carefully to ensure that they meet the manufacturer's requirements and that they won't hurt you or the coil.
+We use Viper cleaner from Refrigeration Technologies for most condenser coil cleaning jobs.
 We also have a 3D video demonstrating the use of several Refrigeration Technologies products, which you can watch below.

-- Remove the condensing unit top and set to the side making sure not to scratch the top
+- Remove the condensing unit top and set it to the side, making sure not to scratch the top.

 - Foam the coil with a foam gun using the proper dilution.
 Build foam from bottom to top on both sides.

-- Allow foam to dwell for 5-10 minutes
+- Allow the foam to dwell for 5-10 minutes.

-- Reassemble carefully ensuring no wires are rubbing or pinched
+- Reassemble carefully, ensuring that no wires are rubbing or being pinched.

 - Allow the coil to dry fully as it runs before performing final tests.